madslundt/wp-auction/README.md

 # wp-auction
-Free auction plugin for WordPress
+Free auction auction website in WordPress.
+Using its own auction plugin.